axelbellec/toon_codec/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Related Projects

+- **[toon_ex](https://github.com/kentaro/toon_ex)** - An Elixir implementation of TOON.
+Since both Gleam and Elixir run on the BEAM VM, you can use either library depending on your language preference or integrate both in mixed Gleam/Elixir projects.
+- **[Other TOON Ports](https://github.com/johannschopplich/toon?tab=readme-ov-file#ports-in-other-languages)** - See the official TOON repository for implementations in Python, Rust, and other languages.

 ## Acknowledgments

 - **Johann Schopplich** for creating the original TOON format and specification